Karthikkannan-AI/AI-Powered-Package-Theft-Identification-Jetson-Platform/README.md

 ## Introduction ##

 Online shopping has reached an all-time high due to the coronavirus pandemic and there is a huge surge in Package Theft (package left on the door by the delivery personnel ).
 We have built a Proof of Concept of identifying the Package from the real-time CCTV stream when it arrives/ placed on the door side and intimates the house owner if the Package is taken away. (  __ALARM__ is triggered )

 ## Problem ##

-We will look how serious and widespread the Package theft Problem is in USA.
-Around 1.7 million packages are stolen or go missing every day in USA, accounting to a lost revenue of $25 million per day or $9 billion per year
+In this particular demonstration we will focus on the package theft problem in USA.
+Around 1.7 million packages are stolen or go missing every day in USA, accounting to a lost revenue of $25 million per day or $9 billion per year.

+### Analysis of the Problem ###

 <p float-"left">
 <img src="https://github.com/Karthikkannan-AI/Package-AI/blob/main/resources/p.png" width="49%">

 <img src="https://github.com/Karthikkannan-AI/Package-AI/blob/main/resources/p0.png" width="50%">
 </p>

-### Analysis of the Problem ###

 <img src="https://github.com/Karthikkannan-AI/Package-AI/blob/main/resources/p1.png" width="70%"/>